 A few important notes:

-* When Hannah was on the GAPS diet (not recommended for cancer patients, by the way), it was actually recommended to drink some bone broth with every meal to improve digestion.
+* When Hannah was on the GAPS diet (which is not recommended for cancer patients, by the way), it was actually recommended to drink some bone broth with every meal to improve digestion.
 But as often as remembered is great, of course.
 (If you want to heal allergies, behavior issues, or other auto-immune disorders, Get the GAPS book here or even better is this entire GAPS beginners kit – it's no longer on sale, but it's still a great deal.
 This diet is for any type of healing!
 Also you may want to read: Gut Health 101: 6 Questions and Answers About A Strong Immune System and the GAPS Diet.)

 * Bone broth freezes really well, too.
 (After cooling completely I use ziplock baggies labeled with the date so I use the oldest first.)
 If you freeze it in glass jars, though, just leave a large amount of head space, so that when it freezes and expands, it doesn't bump into the jar's shoulder and break.
 Refrigerate first, before freezing, and leave the lid loose until it's totally frozen.
 Here's an article on freezing liquids in glass jars without breakage.

 * If it congeals when it cools, that is an awesome thing–it's an indication of the presence of lots of gelatin.
 If it doesn't congeal, that's fine–it still contains gelatin (and much better quality than Jello!), as well as all the other good stuff.
 Also, you may notice that chicken bones will become kind of soft and some of them may even fall apart in places (like the ends)–that's because the minerals that were in the bones are now in the broth.
 (Right where we want them!)

-(Want more of the beneficial pastured gelatin though?
+(Want more of the beneficial pastured gelatin?
 Use this brand, just sprinkle it into your broth and whisk!)